Reasons an oil tank might leak

 If you suspect an oil leak at your home, you should act quickly and contact your insurance company.
 Don’t put off taking action or assume the problem will go away.
 The quicker the leak can be dealt with, the less oil will be lost and further damage can be minimised.

-- International Spill Accreditation Association (ISAA) website
+- International Spill Accreditation Association (ISAA)

 - Contacting 08 and 03 numbers

-Once you have appointed a contractor, follow these steps:
+Once you have appoint a contractor:

 - keep children and pets away from any spills

 - avoid getting oil on your skin and clothing

 - wash your hands and don’t smoke, eat or drink when or after you are in contact with the oil